Great entry-level transportation jobs for college grads

 “College grads actually have a great chance of hopping on board as a truck driver once they get their Commercial Driver's License,” Medini says.
 “There is currently a shortage of drivers and as the economy improves demand will only increase.”

-The work experience combined with a degree can help you move on to other things when you’re ready, adds Erik Bowitz of Resume Genius.
+The work experience combined with a degree can help you move on to other things when you’re ready, adds Erik Bowitz of Copy My Resume.

 Third-party logistics is the business of overseeing transportation and warehousing of goods or supplies for other clients.
 “As a growing field there are openings in customer service, sales, operations, accounting and marketing,” Medini says.